-The ITC was supposed to expire in 2016.
+The ITC was originally scheduled to expire in 2016.
 However, in late 2015, Congress passed a spending bill that included an extension of the credit.
-The bill stipulates that a solar tax credit will be available to homeowners until 2021, with an important distinction: the 30 percent credit value only lasts from 2016 until 2019.
-Starting January 1, 2020, the tax credit value drops to 26 percent, before dropping to 22 percent in 2021.
+The bill stipulates that a solar tax credit will be available to homeowners until 2021, with an important distinction: the full 30 percent credit value only lasts until 2019.
+In January 2020, the tax credit value dropped 26 percent, and it declines even more to 22 percent in 2021.
 And at the start of 2022, the residential solar tax credit expires.

 - 2019: the tax credit is 30 percent of the cost of the solar energy system.

 - 2020: the tax credit is 26 percent of the cost of the system

 - 2021: the tax credit is 22 percent of the cost of the system

 - 2022: homeowners can no longer claim the solar tax credit

 As far as commercial installations go, the commercial solar tax credit is the same as the residential tax credit up until the end of 2021.
 However, while the tax credit expires for homeowners on January 1, 2022, the commercial solar tax credit reduces and remains fixed at 10 percent onwards.

 While a 4 percent stepdown may not seem like much, it can equate to thousands of dollars in savings when you’re buying a solar panel system.